-The Standards help uphold the integrity of carbon credit projects by subjecting them to a rigorous set of rules and requirements.
-Once projects have been certified as meeting the requirements of the applicable Standard and one or more of its methodologies, project partners can be issued tradable carbon credits by the Standard.
+The Standards Bodies help uphold the integrity of carbon credit projects by subjecting them to a rigorous set of rules and requirements.
+Once projects have been certified as meeting the requirements of the applicable Standard and one or more of its methodologies by a third-party auditor / verifier, project partners can be issued tradable carbon credits by the Standard Body.

-Carbon credits that are certified or verified by recognized Standards are generally required to meet the following criteria:
+Carbon credits that are certified or verified by recognized Standards Bodies are generally required to meet the following criteria:

 - Real, quantifiable and measurable.
 The emission reductions or removals must be realized and quantified using a recognized methodology expressed using standard GHG metrics.
 For example, a range of factors are considered when estimating carbon credits from improved forest management, including existing timber inventory (e.g., age, species, volume), forest management, sustainability constraints, timing of harvests and regeneration strategies, among others.
 They also cannot be double counted or double claimed. - Additional.
 The project activity must be additional.
 That is, it would not have existed in the absence of carbon market initiatives and the project reduces emissions or removes carbon dioxide from the atmosphere beyond a business-as-usual scenario.
 For example, claiming carbon credits from the reduction of methane from a landfill that was required by regulation to capture and destroy that methane would not be considered additional.
-Similarly, using carbon credits to fund an activity where other similar activities do not require carbon financing, or have significant non-carbon income, may not be considered additional.
+Similarly, using carbon credits to fund an activity where other similar activities do not require carbon financing, or have significant noncarbon income, may not be considered additional. - Permanent.

-- Permanent.
 Carbon credits must represent emission reductions or removals that will not be reversed after the credit is issued.
 If non-permanence is a material issue (e.g., wildfires) then buffer pools will usually be put in place to minimize that risk, and account for reversals should they occur.
 For project's subject to permanence risk, a risk rating is assessed during the validation process and an associated number of credits withheld for each year to create a buffer account. - Verified.
-The emission reductions or removals from the project should be monitored, reported and verified by a qualified, independent third-party, a 'validation and verification body' ("VVB"), in accordance with the applicable Standard(s). - Leakage accounted for and minimized: The carbon credit project should not lead to an increase in emissions elsewhere, or safeguards must be in place to monitor and mitigate any increase that occurs (e.g., leakage deductions from the emission reductions measured). - Do no net harm: Projects should not violate laws, regulations or treaties and environmental and social safeguards must be in place to minimize detrimental effects.
+The emission reductions or removals from the project should be monitored, reported and verified by a qualified, independent third-party, a 'validation and verification body' ("VVB"), in accordance with the applicable Standard(s).

+- Leakage accounted for and minimized: The carbon credit project should not lead to an increase in emissions elsewhere, or safeguards must be in place to monitor and mitigate any increase that occurs (e.g., leakage deductions from the emission reductions measured). - Do no net harm: Projects should not violate laws, regulations or treaties and environmental and social safeguards must be in place to minimize detrimental effects.

-The Integrity Council for the Voluntary Carbon Market ("ICVCM"), which was formed to carry on the work of the private sector-led initiative the Taskforce on Scaling Voluntary Carbon Markets, was tasked with the establishment of the Core Carbon Principles ("CCPs"), a set of threshold standards to set a global benchmark for carbon credit quality.
-On July 27, 2022, the ICVCM released a draft of its CCPs, which aim to provide a "credible, rigorous, and readily accessible" global threshold standard for high-integrity carbon credits that create real, additional and verifiable climate impact, in line with the 1.5°C goal of the Paris Agreement, while avoiding negative environmental and social side effects.
-The ICVCM also released drafts of an Assessment Framework, which provides guidance on whether carbon credits meet the CCPs' criteria, and an Assessment Procedure, which outlines a process for approving and tagging credits.
-A twomonth comment period ends on September 27, 2022.
-The ICVCM aims to publish official versions of the CCPs, Assessment Framework and Assessment Procedure in calendar Q4 2022 and start assessing carboncrediting programs and methodologies in the first calendar quarter of 2023.
+The Integrity Council for the Voluntary Carbon Market ("ICVCM"), which was formed to carry on the work of the private sector-led initiative the Taskforce on Scaling Voluntary Carbon Markets, was tasked with the establishment of the Core Carbon Principles ("CCPs"), a set of threshold standards to set a global benchmark for carbon credit quality in the voluntary market.
+On July 27, 2022, the ICVCM released a draft of its CCPs and its assessment framework.
+ICVCM's CCPs and assessment framework intends to set new threshold standards for high-integrity carbon credits, provide guidance on how to apply the CCPs, and define which carbon crediting programs and methodology types are CCP-eligible.
+The new threshold standards are in line with the 1.5°C goal of the Paris Agreement to facilitate reducing and removing emissions above and beyond what would otherwise be possible while avoiding negative environmental and social side effects.

-Project Registration & Development Process
+Project Registration & Development Process and Verification